Sociocracy 3.0 – A Practical Guide For Evolving Agile and Resilient Organizations

 All domains are within the overall domain of an organization and may overlap and/or be fully contained within other domains.

-Domains are delegated to people (e.g. to a unit, department, team or individuals), who take accountability for the domain, within the domain’s defined constraints on influence and autonomy.
+Domains are delegated to people (e.g. to a unit, department, team or individuals), who take accountability for the domain, within its defined constraints on influence and autonomy.

 Those delegating a domain (the delegators) still retain overall accountability for that domain, and often define:

-- key responsibilities (specifics of the work and decision making being delegated)
+- key responsibilities (essential work and decision making being delegated)